rimmertzelle/courses/README.md

 ## express-ts-skeleton-app

-TypeScript + Express 5 + Prisma (MongoDB) skeleton with a small clients domain.
+TypeScript + Express 5 + Prisma (MongoDB) skeleton with a small clients domain and curriculum-backed courses domain.
 It follows a layered flow (router → controller → service → repository → Prisma), ships a single Prisma client, typed HTTP errors, request correlation ids, and a consistent API envelope with hypermedia links for collections.

 ### Prerequisites
 - Node.js LTS and npm